adhok/Open-Source-Note-Taking-App/README.md

 ## Usage
 - Navigate to the web interface.
-- Type a note in the input field (adjust based on your app).
+- Type a note in the input field.
-- Click "Add" (or your button name) to save it.
+- Click "Add" to save it.
-- Delete or edit notes as needed (add if implemented).
+- Delete or edit notes as needed.

 ## Building the Executable
 To create your own executable: